Super-Resolved Canopy Height Mapping from Sentinel-2 Time Series Using Airborne LiDAR HD Reference Data across Metropolitan France: Results and Discussion

 \subsubsection{Quantitative Results}

-In this subsection, we report the qualitative results of our model performance at different resolutions.
-The different metrics are reported in Table~\ref{tab:results}, along with the performance of two other recent state-of-the-art algorithms: FORMS-T and Open-Canopy, taken from the original articles.
-FORMS-T~\citep{SCHWARTZ2025114959} uses single-date Sentinel-1 and Sentinel-2 imagery, together with GEDI LiDAR data as reference, to predict canopy structure at 10~m resolution.
-Open-Canopy~\citep{11095116}, in contrast, relies on a single VHR SPOT-6/7 image combined with LiDAR HD to map fine-scale canopy height at 1.5~m.
+In this subsection, we report the quantitative results of our model performance at different resolutions for the test set.
+The different metrics are reported in Table~\ref{tab:results}.
+For reference, we report the performance of two recent state-of-the-art algorithms developed for French temperate forests, FORMS-T~\citep{SCHWARTZ2025114959} and Open-Canopy~\citep{11095116}, using results reported in their original publications.
+A direct comparison with our method on independent LiDAR data is provided in Section~\ref{subsec:comparison}.

+Our model achieves mean absolute errors of 2.63~m, 2.70~m, and 2.89~m at 2.5~m, 5~m, and 10~m resolution, respectively.
 Although Open-Canopy obtains the lowest MAE overall, its RMSE is higher than the RMSE achieved by THREASURE-Net at each of the three resolutions.
-This indicates that Open Canopy performs well on average errors but struggles more with extreme values, tending to regress predictions toward the mean.
+This indicates that Open-Canopy performs well on average values but struggles more with the extreme ones, tending to regress predictions toward the mean.
 In our case, quantitative performance decreases as the target resolution becomes finer.
 Nevertheless, the 2.5~m version of our model remains competitive with Open-Canopy, despite relying exclusively on freely available 10~m Sentinel-2 imagery.
 By contrast, Open-Canopy is trained on 1.5~m SPOT-6/7 data, which are commercial products or accessible only through specific research agreements.
 This highlights an important advantage of our approach: comparable performance can be achieved without relying on costly high-resolution remote sensing input data.
-Moreover, all variants of THREASURE-Net reached better results than 10~m resolution FORMS-T, despite relying on Sentinel-2 data only, whereas FORMS-T uses Sentinel-1 and Sentinel-2 data, which requires considerably heavier data processing.
-Figure~\ref{fig:scatter_all} presents the prediction–target scatterplots for our models.
-The 10~m model produces predictions that cluster closely around the identity line, indicating strong agreement with the target values.
-For the 5~m and 2.5~m models, the point dispersion becomes increasingly noticeable.
-Interestingly, although the 2.5~m model exhibits the largest overall spread around the identity line, it produces fewer extreme errors than the 10~m and 5~m models.
-In contrast, the frequency of extreme errors increases as resolution decreases.
+Moreover, all variants of THREASURE-Net reached better results than 10~m resolution FORMS-T, despite relying solely on Sentinel-2 data, whereas FORMS-T uses Sentinel-1 and Sentinel-2 data, which requires considerably heavier data processing.